MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/voice-channel-faqs.md

 ### What are the applicable pricing scenarios for using the voice channel?

-To understand the pricing calculation of various call scenarios, see [Pricing scenarios for voice calling](voice-channel-pricing-scenarios.md).
+To understand the pricing calculation of various call scenarios, go to [Pricing scenarios for voice calling](voice-channel-pricing-scenarios.md).

 ## Bots

 ### How can I set up an IVR bot in the voice channel?

-See the following articles to set up the interactive voice response (IVR) bot in the voice channel:
+Learn more in:
 - [Configure Copilot Studio bots for voice](../voice-channel-ivr-bots.md)
 - [Integrate third-party IVR systems with voice channel](voice-channel-contextual-transfer-external-ivr.md)